-- Canker sore treatment: Canker sores can be treated much more quickly with lasers.
-A laser can be used to seal off the nerves that were causing the pain, and can be used to break down the tissues creating the sores.
-This way canker sores can be treated without long, intensive corticosteroid treatments.
+- Canker sore treatment: Treating canker sores can be done much more quickly with lasers.
+A laser can seal off the nerves that were causing the pain and can break down the tissues creating the sores.
+This way the healing of canker sores is done without long, intensive corticosteroid treatments.

-- Frenectomies: Lasers can be used to replace traditional surgery on both lingual frenum and labial frenum problems.
+- Frenectomies: Lasers can replace traditional surgery on both lingual frenum and labial frenum problems.

 - Crown lengthening: When the gums cover too much of the crown of the teeth, lasers can be used to cut away the tissue.
 Just like gum contouring, this procedure formerly involved surgery with a scalpel.

 Many patients find that laser dentistry is preferable to traditional dentistry, with its use of drills and other invasive tools.
 Pain and swelling greatly reduces; the laser beam’s accuracy means that damage to surrounding tissue is minimal; and fewer dental visits occur since Dr. Barney has the ability to perform several procedures during a single appointment.